igorbenic/simple-sponsorships/readme.txt

 8. Payment Settings.

 == Changelog ==

+= 1.8.0 - 2021-05-17 =
+* New: Account tabs moved to right side.
+* New: Ordering Sponsorships on Account Page from newest to oldest.
+* New: Totals Report in Admin
+* New: (Platinum) Showing Subscriptions in separate navigation

 = 1.7.0 - 2020-11-10 =
 * New: Sponsor Reports - Sponsors can now check how much their link has been clicked.